e271828e/Flight.jl/docs/notes/design/framework_spec.md

 it.
 A pure FSM (modes and events, no `x`) returns `(; m = (; phase = running))`; an `x`-only reset map returns `(; x = (; x..., ω = 0.0))`; a
 handler touching both returns both.
-Padding forms — `((;), m⁺)`, `(x⁺, (;))` — do not exist, for the reason row 74 gives on the argument side: a filler value defers the error from the return to first use, with a worse message, and a positional pair additionally lets the two stores be swapped without a name-shaped diagnostic.
+Padding forms — `((;), m⁺)`, `(x⁺, (;))` — do not exist (row 90, on row 74's argument-side ground).
 Semantics per key: `x` present ⇒ the value is complete against the state field set; `m` present ⇒ the names-subset [predicate](#g-predicate); an unknown key ⇒ did-you-mean against `{x, m}` — the same `FieldError`-shaped machinery [§13.2][s13-2] builds for bundles, now running in both